lamemakes/pilot-drive/README.md

 - Want to contribute to the codebase?
 Create a fork and make a PR when you're all said and done!
 - Contribution ideas/PILOT Drive roadmap:
     - __Testing__: More unit testing & E2E testing could be used at any level of the stack!
-    - __Documentation__: Current docs are very immature, and can better implement the the [tutorials, guides, exlainations & references](https://www.writethedocs.org/conf/eu/2017/speakers/#speaker-daniele-procida) of docs.
+    - __Documentation__: Current docs are very immature, and can better implement the the [tutorials, guides, explanations & references](https://www.writethedocs.org/conf/eu/2017/speakers/#speaker-daniele-procida) of docs.
     - __Media types__: More audio types, such as software defined radio, local audio files, etc.
     - __Migration from [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/index.html)__: to [dasbus](https://dasbus.readthedocs.io/en/latest/) for more reliable and clean DBus interfacing
     - __Bluetooth features__: More in-depth bluetooth implementations, giving the user access to more functionality to the connected device